Book Image Not Available Book Image Not Available

 Overview

-“Gardener of The World” puts the reader in the midst of the diverse ways individuals, families and communities might choose to react to a sudden, unthinkable natural disaster.
-Not being a typical post-apocalyptic scenario, it relies on the influence of strong women and resilient community traditions, portraying the spectrum of human emotions from hopelessness to humor.
+"Gardener of The World, A Family, a Village, & a Solar Storm" puts the reader in the midst of the diverse ways individuals, families and communities might choose to react to a sudden, unthinkable natural disaster.
+It is a creative take on cooperation, traditional skills and innovation.
+The story relies on the influence of insightful women and resilient community traditions, portraying the spectrum of human emotions from hopelessness to humor.

 Read more